 There are a lot of decisions that will go into this and the trial run at home is very important.
 You are going to set everything up at home and pack your car.
 Then you are going to unpack it and bring it back to the house.

 I am not crazy.
-Had I performed this exercise I would have known before the day of an event that the totes I just bought would collapse under the weight of the candles when trying to move them.
+Had I performed this exercise I would have known before the day of the event that the totes I just bought would collapse under the weight of the candles when trying to move them.

 It is also the absolute way to know how much fits in your vehicle.